Skip to main content

 Set up using a template

-1. Download the template from the SDK examples repository:
+1. Download the MetaMask SDK Wagmi template:

-2. Navigate into the quickstart example:
+2. Navigate into the repository:

-cd metamask-sdk-examples/examples/quickstart/
+cd metamask-wagmi

 3. Install dependencies: